ABU DHABI // Computer hackers are using increasingly sophisticated methods to scam money as part of the “growing evolution” of cyber crime.

 Amir Kolahzadeh said that the UAE was one of the most attacked countries online, with 100,000-plus attempted attacks every day that originated from across the globe.

 Another malware, Zeus, worked by installing itself on a computer when the victim clicked on a link in an unsolicited email or via a website.
 The virus lies dormant until it finds an opportunity to obtain a person’s private details, such as online banking information.

-E Y cyber security adviser Clinton Firth said many individuals and organisations in the UAE were victims of phishing and ransomware frauds.
+E Y cyber security adviser Clinton Firth said many individuals and organizations in the UAE were victims of phishing and ransomware frauds.